- Academic Affairs

 - Lower portion of I-797 approval notice for those in H-1B status

 - For F-1 Students only, an original letter verifying that the wage, assistantship, or stipend you are receiving is being paid by a U.S. source.
 The OIS can issue this letter for any F-1 student who requires an SSN.
-You will need to stop by our office with your I-20 and letter verifying on-campus employment before we can issue a letter for SSA.
+You will need to complete the SSN Letter Request in Sunapsis under F-1 Student Services and upload your letter or email verifying on-campus employment before we can issue a letter for SSA.